The V6 and V10 represent two essential stages in Dyson’s cordless vacuum development.

 It works in theory, but the reality is when cleaning something with static like dust or hair, it can stick on the walls of the metal shroud covering the filter in the middle.

-Consumers have complained about this issue, and Dyson has improved on their design starting with the V8.
+Consumers have complained about this issue, and Dyson has improved their design, starting with the V8.

-Emptying the Dyson V10 dirt bin is more direct with the aligned motor, dust cup, and filter.
-Just aim the dust cup at the bin slide the latch downwards.
+Emptying the Dyson V10 dirt bin is more direct with the aligned motor, dustcup, and filter.
+Just aim the dust cup at the container slide the latch downwards.

 Can you replace the battery of the Dyson V6 and V10?